 Group One Violations include nuisances and minor behavior problems.
-Violations Consequences may be one or more of the Running, shoving, or boisterous activities in the halls or classrooms following: • Shouting or excessive talking or noise in the • Verbal warning halls or classroom • Teacher conference • Eating or drinking in class (except water) • Parent notification (phone or in person) • Persistent infringement of dress code policy • Lunch or before/after-school detention.
-Gossip/Slander • Other consequences deemed appropriate by administration Group Two Violations include attitude and behav vior problems.
-Violations Consequences may be one or more of the • Bullying following: Repeated group one violations Skipping/Truancy • Verbal warning • Throwing any item • Teacher conference Profanity, inappropriate language or • Parent conference (phone or in person) obscenities Lunch or before/after-school detention Disruptive or inappropriate behavior Failing grade on test or assignment • Behavior that threatens the safety of others (truancy) Fighting or mock fighting Referral to Principal/Head of School Cheating or plagiarism School community service project Leaving school or class without permission • Suspension Malicious damage to school property or Other consequences deemed personal property of others appropriate by administration • Disrespect to teachers or staff Removal from school Insubordination Inappropriate displays of affection • Stealing Using technology inappropriately Group Three Violations are serious infractions including but not limited to possession and/or use of alcohol, tobacco, vapes, firearms (including "toys" or replicas), illegal, non-prescribed, or over the counter drugs.
+Violations Consequences may be one or more of the • Running, shoving, or boisterous activities in the halls or classrooms following: • Shouting or excessive talking or noise in the halls or classroom Verbal warningTeacher conference • Eating or drinking in class (except water) • Parent notification (phone or in person) • Persistent infringement of dress code policy • Lunch or before/after-school detention. • Gossip/Slander • Other consequences deemed appropriate by administration Group Two Violations include attitude and beha vior problems.
+Violations Consequences may be one or more of the • Bullying following: Repeated group one violations Skipping/Truancy • Verbal warning • Throwing any item • Teacher conference Profanity, inappropriate language or • Parent conference (phone or in person) obscenities Lunch or before/after-school detention Disruptive or inappropriate behavior • Failing grade on test or assignment • Behavior that threatens the safety of others (truancy) Fighting or mock fighting Referral to Principal/Head of School • Cheating or plagiarism (See Section 10.7) School community service project Leaving school or class without permission • Suspension Malicious damage to school property or Other consequences deemed personal property of others • appropriate by administration • Disrespect to teachers or staff • Removal from school Insubordination Inappropriate displays of affection • Stealing • Using technology inappropriately Group Three Violations are serious infractions including but not limited to possession and/or use of alcohol, tobacco, vapes, firearms (including "toys" or replicas), illegal, non-prescribed, or over the counter drugs.
+Violations will result in susper the counter drugs.
 Violations will result in suspension or expulsion from school.